lee-lindley/plsql_utilities/README.md

 * Application Logging
 * Application Parameter Facility
+* Perlish Utility User Defined Type
     * Transforming Perl-style Regexp to Oracle RE
     * Splitting of CSV Strings into Fields
+    * methods that mimic the Perl *map*, *join* and *sort* methods in a chain of calls
 * Parse CSV data into Oracle resultset
 * Create CSV rows from Oracle query
 * Create Zoned Decimal Strings from Numbers